wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - If the device's memory is not stressed enough, then the application may remain in memory active for days.

 The situation that the user's password stays in memory for days may be critical in situations when the attacker has the device in possession.
 For example, if the device is lost or is in a repair shop.
-To minimize the risks, the `PowerAuthCorePassword` object does the following things:
+To minimize the risks, the `PowerAuthPassword` object does the following things:

 - Always keeps the user's password scrambled with random data, so it cannot be easily found by simple string search.
 The password in plaintext is revealed only for a short and well-defined time when it's needed for the cryptographic operation.